Please be sure to like, comment, or share by clicking above

 Download the audio file by clicking the down arrow below:

-In this video I discuss whether your home is contributing to undesirable dementia behaviors, and under minding your actions, and possibly speeding up the decline?
+In this video I discuss whether your home is contributing to undesirable dementia behaviors, under minding your actions, and possibly speeding up the decline?

 Our behavior is typically a result of our environment or the people around us.